 LESLIE ELDER'S career has seen two distinct phases.
-As a teenager, Elder (nee Ketu) played 10 games for Waikato in 2004-05, but then had a nine-year gap before resuming her first-class career as she pursued her studies.
+As a teenager, Elder (nee Ketu) played 10 games for Waikato in 2004-05, before moving back to netball.
+In 2009 Elder moved to Australia where she got back into rugby, developing her game for three years before returning to New Zealand in 2013.

 The strong loose forward made a good impression for Waikato in her comeback, cracking the Black Ferns in 2015 at the age of 28 for the Women’s Super Series in Canada.